-Shape NC: Healthy Starts for Young Children, An Initiative of Smart Start and BCBSNC Foundation, Funded by the Corporation for National and Community Services Social Innovation Fund is a multi-year initiative created to increase the number of children starting kindergarten that are ready to learn and at a healthy weight and ready to learn.
+Shape NC: Healthy Starts for Young Children is an Initiative of Smart Start and BCBSNC Foundation, funded by the Corporation for National and Community Services Social Innovation Fund.
+For the past six years, Shape NC has aimed to increase the number of children starting kindergarten that are ready to learn and at a healthy weight.

 How Shape NC works

 Since 2010, Shape NC has helped communities and child care centers across North Carolina develop environments, practices and policies that encourage young children to be healthy.
 This is done through the implementation of three evidence based programs that promote best practices in nutrition and active play; Be Active Kids® (BAK), Preventing Obesity by Design (POD), and Nutrition and Physical Activity Self-Assessment for Child Care (Go NAP SACC)/

 Shape NC embodies distinct features that together make it a promising strategy for early childhood obesity prevention.

 - Shape NC works with the youngest children from birth to age five across the state.
 Most childhood obesity prevention projects target school-age children.
 Starting early instills healthy behaviors early on.
 Research shows that preschool children who are overweight are almost five times more likely to be overweight as young adults.

 - Shape NC integrates multiple research-based models to provide an in-depth approach to childhood obesity prevention.
 It combines evidence based programs to create a comprehensive approach: Be Active Kids® (BAK), Preventing Obesity by Design (POD), and Nutrition and Physical Activity Self-Assessment for Child Care (Go NAP SACC)